Lunartyx/PortainerKubernetes/README.md

 ## Error solution

-If you try to use `npm run dev` and it fails with `Error: listen EACCES: permission denied ::1:3000` try this command.
+If you try to use `npm run dev`/`npm run start` and it fails with `Error: listen EACCES: permission denied ::1:3000` try this command.

 `sudo npm install -g --unsafe-perm=true --allow-root`